Six Dog-Friendly Patios in Toronto to Try

 Neighbourhood: Entertainment District

-Must-try combo: The Mango Colada and Tender Coconut Ceviche are a light, tropical start to any meal
+Must-try combo: The Cranberry Orange Fizz and Smashed Avocado & Chips are a light, refreshing start to any meal

 Whether you’re catching a movie, show or simply in the mood for some people watching, Canteen’s dog-friendly patio is the place to be in the heart of the Entertainment District.
 You and your canine companion can take in the hustle and bustle of King Street over a fresh salad, sandwich or bowl.
 Catching a Jays game?
 Stop by for Canteen’s #nextlevelspecials, available on home game days!

 Neighbourhood: Liberty Village